Amy Wang Huber

 Intermediary Elasticity and Limited Risk-Bearing Capacit

-We quantify intermediaries' limited risk-taking capacity with "intermediary elasticity": price response to a marginal unit of RISK arising from accommodating trading demand shocks.
+We quantify intermediaries' limited risk-taking capacity with "intermediary elasticity": price sensitivity to a marginal increase in RISK induced by trading demand shocks.
 We provide novel estimates of cross-currency and cross-asset elasticity.

 Dollar Asset Holdings and Hedging Around the Globe